GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

     * Manages the reservation of resources and job execution on these resources
     * Allows users to “fire and forget” large, long calculations or many jobs (“production runs”)

-Why do we need a scheduler ?

-!!! quote ""
+!!! info "Commonly used schedulers"

     * To ensure the machine is utilised as fully as possible
     * To ensure all users get a fair chance to use compute resources (demand usually exceeds supply)
     * To track usage - for accounting and budget control
     * To mediate access to other resources e.g. software licences

-Commonly used schedulers

-!!! note ""
+!!! note "Commonly used schedulers"

     * Slurm
     * PBS , Torque